November 8th - 13th, 2021

 Monday, November 8 (D)

-Arrive in Winnipeg, Manitoba, Canada any time of day.
-Take the complimentary airport shuttle to the Four Points by Sheraton Winnipeg International Airport (or similar).
+Arrive in Winnipeg, Manitoba, Canada by 3:00pm, if possible.
+Take the complimentary airport shuttle to the Courtyard Winnipeg Airport.
 Tonight we’ll gather for a group welcome dinner.

 This morning we’ll meet in the lobby and head to the airport for an early morning flight to Churchill.